 How to get around Jerusalem

 Many of the city’s top attractions are within walking distance of one another.
 If you want to get to farther attractions, there’s the light-rail train and buses.
 A one-way ride costs 6 ILS.
 On buses, you have to use the Rav-Kav public transit card or a public transport payment app, like Moovit or Hopon.
 The Rav-Kav is available at the airport or in designated offices.
-On the light-rail train, it is possible to pay in cash before boarding the train.
+On the light-rail train, you must pay with Rav Kav or a payment app.
 There’s a ticketing machine at every station where you can load your Rav Kav or get a new one.

 On the light-rail train, the stations are announced in Hebrew, English, and Arabic.
 Some buses have a screen with the name of the next station in Hebrew and English.
 To find the best route in the city, you can use the Moovit app or Google Maps.

 How to get to certain attractions